dinarosv/fasttext-model/README.md

-# fastText modell med NoReC og andre datasett
+# fastText model with NoReC and other datasets

 Train a supervised model with the norwegian dataset [NoReC](https://github.com/ltgoslo/norec) using fastText.
 We used fastText's python library function train_supervised() with the parameteres: